wp-plugins-mirror/wordfence/readme.txt

 7. The Advanced Options page allows technically-minded users fine-tune their security settings.

 == Changelog ==

+= 6.3.17 =
+* Improvement: Prepared code for upcoming scan improvement which will greatly increase scan performance by optimizing malware signatures.
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Better scan messaging when a publicly-reachable searchreplacedb2.php utility is found.
+* Improvement: The no-cache constant for database caching is now set for W3TC for plugin updates and scans.
+* Improvement: Added an additional home/siteurl resolution check for WPML installations.

 = 6.3.16 =
 * Improvement: Introduced a new scan stage to check for malicious URLs and content within WordPress core, plugin, and theme options.